 You can get a preliminary assessment for your project by reviewing Michener’s Activities Requiring REB Review or Chapter 2 (Articles 2.1 & 2.2) of the TCPS2.
 Alternatively, you can contact the Research Office for a project consultation.

 What types of projects are NOT subject to ethical review?

 Research activities of the following nature do not require REB review:

-- Information already publicly available or legally accessible to the public where there is no expectation of privacy;
+- Information already publicly available or legally accessible to the public where there is no reasonable expectation of privacy

 The REB should be contacted for any research activities where there is doubt regarding the necessity of review.
 For more information, please refer to Michener’s REB policy on Activities Requiring REB Review.

-I’m working with a Principal Investigator at another institution where they already obtained an Ethics Approval there.
+I’m working with a Principal Investigator at another institution where they already obtained an Ethics Approval.
 Do I need to get an approval from Michener as well?

 Yes, you still have to submit an application for ethical review and get approval from the Michener Institute’s REB before any research study begins.
 Submitting your exisiting application may expedite the review and approval process.